-Windmill Hill Primary School is committed to providing staff and volunteers with the skills and knowledge needed to safeguard children.
+[Insert school name] is committed to providing staff and volunteers with the skills and knowledge needed to safeguard children.
 We therefore ensure that:

-• ALL staff and volunteers will receive Safeguarding Training (including on-line safety and expectations in relation to filtering and monitoring) on induction using Halton's

-Safeguarding Induction Pack which includes Keeping Children Safe in Education (Part One) and Annex B, Guidance for Safer Working Practice, School Code of Conduct, Low Level Concerns Policy, Staff Handbook, Safeguarding Policy, online safety policy, Whistleblowing Policy and the school's safeguarding guidance for staff.

-- Staff induction will also include Child Protection Policy, Pupil Behaviour Policy and safeguarding response to children who are absent from education. - ALL staff, governors and volunteers will receive relevant safeguarding training (at least) annually. - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates throughout the year. - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided, including those related to Keeping Children Safe in Education 2022. - DSLs will attend DSL training every 2 years. - DSLs will update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis, such as via Halton's Safeguarding Bulletins and DSL Workshops - DSLs and Staff will access relevant levels of Prevent Awareness Training - The Headteacher and at least two members of any recruitment panel will complete Halton's Safer Recruitment Training.
-This will be renewed at least every 5 years. - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child on Child Abuse (including Sexual Violence and Sexual Harassment in schools) Child Sexual Exploitation, Prevent, Domestic Abuse, Online Safety, FGM etc., as is deemed necessary by the SLT/DSL and that is particularly relevant to the context and needs of our school. - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s and/or through the appraisal process. - Detailed records will be held of staff safeguarding training and the training log is maintained by the Headteacher.
+- ALL staff and volunteers will receive Safeguarding Training (including on-line safety and expectations in relation to filtering and monitoring) on induction using Halton's Safeguarding Induction Pack (as needed) which includes Keeping Children Safe in Education (Part One) and Annex B(Edit if using the condensed version for any staff), School Code of Conduct, Low Level Concerns Policy, online safety policy and the Whistleblowing Policy - Staff induction will also include Child Protection Policy, Pupil Behaviour Policy and safeguarding response to children who are absent from education. - ALL staff, governors and volunteers will receive relevant safeguarding training (at least) annually. - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates throughout the year. - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided, including those related to Keeping Children Safe in Education 2024. - DSLs will attend DSL training every 2 years. - DSLs will update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis, such as via Halton's Safeguarding Bulletins and DSL Workshops - DSLs and Staff will access relevant levels of Prevent Awareness Training - The Headteacher and at least one member of any recruitment panel will complete Halton's Safer Recruitment Training.
+This will be renewed at least every 5 years. - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child on Child Abuse (including Sexual Violence and Sexual Harassment in schools) Child Sexual Exploitation, Prevent, Domestic Abuse, Online Safety, FGM etc., as is deemed necessary by the SLT/DSL and that is particularly relevant to the context and needs of our school. - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s and/or through the appraisal process. - Detailed records will be held of staff safeguarding training within the safeguarding log.